 - The Wimmer Scholarship Competition is a general knowledge examination open to graduating high school seniors.
 Seniors must have applied for admission by the date of the exam and have a minimum cumulative GPA of 3.75, as well as a documented SAT (ERW and Math) score of 1300 or above, a minimum ACT of 28 or a CLT of 86.
 A test score is required to sit for the exam unless a student has a 4.0 GPA with at least six AP courses.

 Transfer Student Grants

-- Transfer students who enroll in the Spring 2017 semester, and live on campus, will receive an additional $1,000 residence grant per year.
+- Transfer students residing on campus will receive an additional $1,000 Housing Grant.

 Benedictine Pastors’ Awards